-LPC's Guided Pathways practices reinforce class scheduling to allow student completion of certificates and degrees in a timely fashion.
-Guided Pathways consists of a college-wide integrated framework of intentionally-designed, clear, coherent, and structured learning and support experiences - including predictable class schedules - to help guide students from point of entry to the attainment of specific educational goals (II.A.6-6).
+LPC's Guided Pathways efforts include class scheduling that enables timely student completion of certificates and degrees.
+Guided Pathways consists of a collegewide integrated framework of intentionally designed, coherent, and structured learning and support experiences, including predictable class scheduling, to help guide students from point of entry to the attainment of educational goals (II.A.6-6).
 During the 2020-2021 academic year, LPC launched Academic & Career Pathways, Program Mapper, and Career Coach, to assist students in selecting, remaining on, and completing their educational journeys (II.A.6-7).
-The Program Mapper component required all certificate and degree-granting programs to develop charts ("maps") that demonstrate how a student can complete each required course needed for the certificate or degree within a timeline that matches the established expectations of higher education (II.A.6-8, II.A.6-9).
+The Program Mapper component required all certificate and degree programs to develop charts ("maps") that show how a student can complete each required course within a timeline that matches the established expectations of higher education (II.A.6-8, II.A.6-9).

-In addition to Guided Pathways, Student Educational Plans and DegreeWorks enable students and counselors to track progress and to plan ahead with respect to the published class schedules (II.A.6-10, II.A.6-11, II.A.6-11a).
-And when cases arise whereby a course required for a certificate or degree is no longer offered by the college, students may request a course substitution so as to remain on track for timely completion (II.A.6-12).
+Additionally, Student Educational Plans and DegreeWorks enable students and counselors to track progress and plan ahead with respect to the published class schedules (II.A.6-10, II.A.6-11, II.A.6-11a).
+And when cases arise in which a course required for a certificate or degree is no longer offered by the college, students may request a course substitution so as to remain on track for timely completion (II.A.6-12).